If email marketing isn’t driving at least a quarter of your ecomm revenue, you’re doing it wrong

 4 key benefits of ecommerce email marketing

-Compared to paid and performance marketing, which have spent the better part of a decade seducing revenue-hungry businesses with third-party targeting and long attribution windows, email marketing has sometimes been accused of being old-fashioned, tone-deaf—even dead.
+Compared to paid and performance marketing, which have spent the better part of a decade seducing revenue-hungry businesses with third-party targeting and long marketing attribution windows, email marketing has sometimes been accused of being old-fashioned, tone-deaf—even dead.

 With so many flashy marketing channels to choose from, why bother with email marketing?
 Here are 4 key reasons it’s worth your serious investment:

 1. Email marketing is entirely within your control

 Your email and SMS lists are the only thing on the internet you truly own.
 Everything else, you’re temporarily renting.

 That became painfully obvious in 2021, when Apple’s iOS 14.5 update built a walled garden around iOS users and significantly reduced targeting and attribution capabilities on paid social media.

 Now, building strong relationships with loyal customers depends largely on your brand’s ability to communicate with them in a way that makes them feel seen, heard, and valued.
 Your email and SMS lists—as well as how you collect, organize, and use your customer data—are where that work begins.

 Ari Murray, VP of growth at Sharma Brands and founder of ecommerce newsletter Go-to-Millions, puts it simply: “Email is very much in your control because it’s an owned channel.”
 And in a post-iOS 14.5, privacy-first world, “owned channels are of the utmost importance.”

 2. Email marketing generates steady, reliable revenue

 Email marketing is also “really reliable revenue if you work it right,” Murray says.
 “It’s such an inexpensive way to talk to your customers.”